 Key points from the settlement include:

 - Responding to Username/Password Compromises.
 Many states' data breach notification laws, including New York's, include online usernames and passwords within the definition of covered personal information.
-The New York AG found that Zoetop inadequately responded to a breach of customers' online usernames and passwords, including by failing to timely inform many customers that their accounts had been compromised.
-It is clear under New York law that companies must at least inform users that usernames and passwords were compromised so that users can take actions to protect themselves.
-The New York AG's settlement with Zoetop leaves unanswered whether a company ever must require that users change their passwords following a compromise.
+The New York AG found that Zoetop inadequately responded to a breach of customers' online passwords, including by failing to timely notify many customers of the breach so that they could change their passwords.
+The New York AG's settlement with Zoetop leaves unanswered whether a company ever must require that users change their passwords following a breach.

 - Use of Secure Hashing Algorithms for User Passwords.
 Another open (and frequently asked) question about username and password breaches is whether a notifiable breach has occurred if the compromised password is hashed (as described below, hashing is a process of turning a plaintext password into an unintelligible set of letters and numbers).
 In the Zoetop settlement, the New York AG takes the position that a compromise of an insecurely hashed password constitutes a compromise of the password itself and therefore requires notification under the state's data breach notification law.